brnhaze/Portfolio/README.md

 Currently, working as a Systems Specialist in Operations at Vancouver City Savings Credit Union since May 2022.
 Monitoring systems through various dashboards & system events or alerts.
 My position entails monitoring and triggering workflows and using SIEM products such as Splunk.

 Previously, graduated from British Columbia Institute of Technology (BCIT), completing Computer Information Systems Administration (CISA) Diploma program.
 I attained Information Technology infrastructure (IT) solution skills for computer administration and networking.
 The program compromises of theory, installation, configuration, maintenance, monitoring, and troubleshooting hardware and systems.

-I have taken finance, marketing, academic research, economic, and law courses.
+I have taken finance, marketing, academic research, economic, and obtained a Diploma in Law Enforcement Studies.

 ## Projects